wutka/binheap/README.md

-There are different ways to approach the problem, such as allowing for a key lookup in the heap, but instead, this library allows you to specify a function that saves the current index of an item in the key.
+There are different ways to approach the problem, such as allowing for a key lookup in the heap, but instead, this library allows you to specify a function that saves the current index of an item.
 When the item is inserted or moved, the key update function is invoked with the item and its new index.
 If you change the value of an item, you can call binheap-rebalance on the heap and give the index value of the item.